Now Up To 80% OFF

 5. Select the Add remote button

 You can also connect your local repository to a remote server using the Git CLI with the remote add command.
-To access the CLI tab in GitKraken Client, select the Terminal button located on the right side of the main toolbar.
+To access the CLI tab in GitKraken Desktop, select the Terminal button located on the right side of the main toolbar.

 Your screen should then look something like this: